United Therapeutics Corporation

 onsite carbon emissions

 Project Lightyear stands as a first-of-its-kind achievement in sustainable infrastructure, pioneering the concept of a net-zero, carbon-zero energy CGMP warehouse and logistics facility.
-Its LEED Gold certification, alongside anticipated LEED Zero Energy and Energy Star certifications, underscores UT’s commitment to environmental stewardship and energy efficiency.
+Its LEED Gold certification, alongside anticipated LEED Zero Carbon, underscores UT’s commitment to environmental stewardship and energy efficiency.

 In an era marked by the urgency of climate change, Project Lightyear not only sets a precedent for industry standards and future developments but also exemplifies UT’s recognition of the intrinsic link between human health and the built environment.
 By envisioning a future where sustainable practices harmonize with advanced technology, Project Lightyear embodies the company’s dedication to saving lives and thereby fostering a more resilient and environmentally conscious world.